ImperialCollegeLondon/safedata_validator/docs/data_managers/using_safedata/publishing_datasets.md

 ## Amending metadata of published deposits

 Once a deposit has been published to Zenodo its metadata cannot be changed using tools provided by the `safedata_validator` package.

-However, you can edit the metadata by using the Zenodo web interface.
-We would **strongly** advise against doing this, unless changes need to be urgently made to dataset access conditions.
-In all other cases, we would recommend uploading a new dataset version instead.
+You can edit the metadata through the Zenodo web interface, but this does mean that the Zenodo metadata will no longer match the metadata included in the data files.
+If you need to change the metadata associated with a published deposit, we generally strongly recommend uploading a new dataset version with updated metadata.

+We would probably make an exception for simply updating the access status of a published record, for example to release a dataset from embargo ahead of the scheduled date or to remove restrictions from a dataset.